elarawillett/ViolinPlayingRobot/README.md

 ViolinPlayingRobot
 ==================

-Python code for a violin playing robot built with the Hummingbird Robots Kit.
+Python code for a violin playing robot built with the Hummingbird Robotics Kit.